pingzing/pingzing.github.io/content/saner-command-line-part-2.md

 There are several options, all with their own pros, cons and idiosyncrasies.
 Among the most popular are:

+* [Windows Terminal](https://github.com/microsoft/Terminal#installing-and-running-windows-terminal) ADDED APRIL 15, 2020: The official(!)
+Windows Terminal with tabs, VT-100 and UTF-8 support.
+Still in prerelease at time of writing, but very usable, and my current daily driver.
 * [ConEmu](https://conemu.github.io/)
 * [Cmder](http://cmder.net/), a fork of ConEmu with a different color scheme and a focus on portability.
 * [Console2](https://sourceforge.net/projects/console/)